Guide

 Prerequisites

-- An MCP-compatible LLM client: Claude Desktop, Claude Code, VS Code, Cursor, Windsurf, Gemini CLI, or similar.
+• An MCP-compatible LLM client: Claude Desktop, Claude Code, VS Code, Cursor, Windsurf, Gemini CLI, or similar.

-Step 2 — Configure the client
+Step 2 — Note the absolute path

 Claude Desktop